agreene90/SSN-core/README.md

 - **servo_control_module.py:** Manages the control of servos.
 It provides functions to initialize servos, send control signals, and manage their states.

 - **main.py:** The entry point of the application.
 This file integrates all modules and starts the execution of the framework.

+## **License**
+This project is licensed under the BSD 3-Clause License.
+See the LICENSE file for more details.